- Cause of malfunction

 - Parts of the driven disk are destroyed

-Remove the cause of the jam (burrs, dirt, nicks, etc.)
+Eliminate the cause of the jam (burrs, dirt, nicks, etc.)

-- Increased gaps in the clutch drive
+- The clearances in the clutch drive have been increased

 Replace worn parts